Turton School: History and information

 Construction for the main school buildings started in 1939, but were postponed due to the Second World War.
 The school eventually opened in April 1954.
 The school buildings were extensively renovated in 2018 which included a new dining room, library, learning support area and English department.
 It is over-subscribed, with two applications per place.
 Facilities include a community swimming pool and sports hall.
 The school enjoys sporting success in hockey, netball, football, rugby, basketball, tennis, cricket, rounders, badminton, table tennis, volleyball, and softball, and also offers dance, gymnastics, swimming, and aerobics.

 There are junior and senior choirs, a training orchestra and senior orchestra, wind band, flute choir, brass band, string quartet and wind quartet.
 Other extra-curricular activities range from chess, technology and computers to drama and writing groups that produce a school magazine and newsletter.
 Turton High also offers an industrial awareness conference, Young Enterprise, sixth-form debating and a variety of charity events.

 Admissions

 Re-organised as a comprehensive in 1971, the school is situated in the northern extremity of Bolton in a suburban commuter area.

 Sixth form

-The Sixth Form at Turton offers over 35 Advanced Level courses and is based in a purpose-built centre with all the facilities you would expect to support a quality learning environment.

-In addition to the expected Common Room, ICT facilities and Study Area, the Sixth Form has an all-day snack bar, conference room, green screen television studio and media suite.
+The Sixth Form at Turton offers over 35 Advanced Level courses in a purpose-built centre with Common Room, ICT facilities and Study Area, an all-day snack bar, conference room, green screen television studio and media suite.